juturpraveen/articles/README.md

 ### How does convolutional neural network work?
 CNNs have 2 components that do the thing:
 1. Hidden layer / feature extraction part: This is where individual features are extracted.
 Like ear on a face, wheel of a car.
-The hidden layer uses techniques of convolutions and pooling.
+The hidden layer uses techniques of:
+  a) Convolutions
+  b) Pooling.
 2. Classification part: On top of the extracted features, this classifier assigns the probability of image being a certain object.
 Like the object has 80% chance of being a cat.

+## Feature extraction: Convolution and Pooling
-### How does convolution and pooling work?
+### How does convolution work?